Code-Institute-Submissions/morse-code-translator/README.md

 Morse code is a method of transmitting text information as a series of on-off tones, lights, or clicks that can be directly understood by a skilled listener or observer without special equipment.
 It is named for Samuel F. B. Morse, an inventor of the telegraph.

+To run the program type the following command in the terminal: `python run.py`
 ## Algorithm

 The algorithm is very simple.
 Every character in the English language is substituted by a series of ‘dots’ and ‘dashes’ or sometimes just singular ‘dot’ or ‘dash’ and vice versa.
 The Morse code used is just a small set of the International standard.